Temporary residents who worked and earned super in Australia can claim their super payments once they have left the country.

 An annual audit is one of the necessary chores associated with running an SMSF, but it can save trustees from inadvertent and costly breaches of the rules.

 When it comes to complex decisions about our future financial security, we often shoot ourselves in the foot.
 But a little self-knowledge can go a long way.

 Deciding whether to take your partner’s super death benefits as a lump sum, pension or a bit of both requires careful planning; the earlier the better.

-Now updated to 30 September 2020.
-Have you ever looked at your super fund’s investment returns and thought “that looks pretty good”, or “that’s disappointing’’, and wondered how your fund compares with similar funds?
+Now updated to 30 September 2021.
+Have you ever looked at your super fund’s investment returns and wondered how your fund compares with similar funds?
 Is it a consistently high performer or an inveterate underachiever?